Sheikhizadeh/pantools/Readme.md

    PATH_TO_THE_ANNOTATION_PATH_FILE : a text file each line of which contains genome number and path to the corresponding GFF file seperated by one space.

    Example:
+   Before adding a new genome we first make a pangenome: java  -jar  /home/sheik005/pantools/dist/pantools.jar build  pangenome /home/sheik005/two_hiv_pangenome_database  /home/sheik005/pantools/example/sample_genomes_path_1.txt java  -jar  /home/sheik005/pantools/dist/pantools.jar  add genomes /home/sheik005/two_hiv_pangenome_database  /home/sheik005/pantools/example/sample_annotations_path_2.txt

-   java  -jar  /home/sheik005/pantools/dist/pantools.jar  add annotations /home/sheik005/two_hiv_pangenome_database  /home/sheik005/pantools/example/sample_annotations_path.txt
+   Then we annotate the pangenome.
+All the annotated proteins will be also stored in the folder "proteins" in the same path as the pangenome. java  -jar  /home/sheik005/pantools/dist/pantools.jar  add annotations /home/sheik005/two_hiv_pangenome_database  /home/sheik005/pantools/example/sample_annotations_path.txt

 3. retrieve:
    To retrieve the sequence of annotated genes, genomic regios or constituent genomes.
+The results will be stored in the same folder as the pangenome itself.

    java  -jar  PATH_TO_THE_JAR_FILE/pantools.jar  retrieve  genes [or regions or genomes]  PATH_TO_THE_PANGENOME_DATABASE  PATH_TO_THE_ANNOTATION_RECORDS_FILE [or PATH_TO_THE_GENOMIC_REGIONS_FILE or PATH_TO_THE_GENOME_NUMBERS_FILE]